Simscape HDL Workflow Advisor Tips and Guidelines

 On the Solver Configuration block, the Use fixed-cost runtime consistency iterations check box is cleared by default.
 If you select this check box, the Nonlinear iterations setting on the Solver Configuration block allows you to specify the Number of solver iterations.

 By default, you can change the number of solver iterations on this task.
 Increasing the number of solver iterations improves the numerical accuracy of generated HDL implementation model.
 To achieve higher sampling frequencies, reduce the number of solver iterations.
 Choose a value for number of solver iterations that trades off numerical accuracy and sampling frequency.

-On the Solver Configuration block, if you specify the Use fixed-cost runtime consistency iterations setting, you cannot change the Number of solver iterations setting on this task.
-To change the number of solver iterations, on the Solver Configuration block, change the Nonlinear iterations parameter and rerun the Generate implementation model task.
+On the Solver Configuration block, if you select the Use fixed-cost runtime consistency iterations check box then you can change the number of solver iterations in the Nonlinear iterations parameter text box.
+Then, rerun the Generate implementation model task.

 Trading off Numerical Accuracy and Sampling Frequency